werf/werf/docs/_includes/reference/cli/werf_kubectl_port_forward.md

 {% endif %}
 Forward one or more local ports to a pod.

- Use resource type/name such as deployment/mydeployment to select a pod.
-Resource type defaults to 'pod' if omitted.
+Use resource `type`/`name` such as `deployment`/`mydeployment` to select a pod.
+Resource `type` defaults to `pod` if omitted.

 If there are multiple pods matching the criteria, a pod will be selected automatically.
 The forwarding session ends when the selected pod terminates, and a rerun of the command is needed to resume forwarding.

 {{ header }} Syntax